 The joint venture does not imply the incorporation of a separate entity by its partners, so all the obligations shall be guaranteed by the participants with their contributions and their patrimony.

-Although the law requires that only the asset deals should be authenticated by the notary public so as to be valid, having an agreement concluded in authenticated form confers advantages on the investor when claiming the enforcement of contractual obligations.
+Although the authenticated form is only mandatory for asset deals, having an agreement concluded in authenticated form confers advantages on the investor when claiming the enforcement of contractual obligations.

 In some cases, various formalities should be fulfilled for a valid transaction.
 For example, approvals for transferring special regime real estate (historical or archaeological monuments, protected areas), approvals from guarantors or persons holding specific rights on an asset (financial institutions, other creditors) and Competition Council clearance (if the transaction meets the Competition Law conditions on minimum turnover, change of control, etc.).